After rumours about health, North Korea state media report Kim Jong Un appearance

 Kim was seen in photographs smiling and talking to aides at the ribbon-cutting ceremony and also touring the plant.
 The authenticity of the photos, published on the website of the official Rodong Sinmun newspaper, could not be verified.

+North Korea has not reported any cases of the coronavirus and has said it has been taking tough measures to prevent an outbreak.
+One reason for Kim’s absence has been the suggestion he may have been taking precautions against coronavirus.

+Kim was accompanied by senior North Korean officials, including his younger sister Kim Yo Jong and top aides vice-chairman Pak Pong Ju of the State Affairs Commission and cabinet premier Kim Jae Ryong, and KCNA said.

-Asked about the KCNA report, U.S. President Donald Trump said: “I’d rather not comment on it yet.”
+Asked about the KCNA report on Kim, U.S. President Donald Trump said: “I’d rather not comment on it yet.”

 “We’ll have something to say about it at the appropriate time,” he told reporters at the White House.